Porting to a new flight controller board¶

 Choose your board name carefully!
 Use 13 characters or less for your board name, otherwise it may be truncated when the board name is sent from the flight controller to a ground station such as Mission Planner.

-Step 2 - create a hwdef.dat file for the board
+Step 2 - create a hwdef.dat and hwdef-bl.dat files for the board¶

-• make a subdir in libraries/AP_HAL_ChibiOS/hwdef for your board (i.e. “new-board”).
-This directory name will eventually be used during the build process (i.e. “waf configure –board new-board”) so keep the name relatively short.
+make a local subdir in libraries/AP_HAL_ChibiOS/hwdef for your board (i.e. “/YourBoard”).
+This directory name will eventually be used during the build process (i.e. “waf configure –board new-board”) so keep the name relatively short and descriptive of your board, similar, if not the same as, the board id you created above.
+This directory name will also be used as the firmware name and in MAVLink messages.

-• copy/rename an existing template hwdef.dat that is similar to the CPU for your board into the directory created above.
+copy/rename an existing template hwdef.dat that is similar to the CPU for your board into the directory created above.
 For example, if the board has a STMF40x chip, the MatekF405, SpeedyBeeF405Mini, or MambaF405v2 hwdefs (among others) provide examples from which to start.
+For H7 boards with an IOMCU co-processor the Cube Orange Plus or Pixhawk6X are good starting points.
+If the board does not include an IOMCU, then omitting

 Tip